Kazmimasooma/Group-1-Disney/README.md

 ### Recommendation for future analysis

-* Scrape User data from IMDB (User ratings and total number of votes), this will allow us to create a User recommendation fetature
+* Get user data from IMDB (user ratings and reviews), this will allow us to create a User Recommendation System

-* Get Merchandise revenue datasets (Toys, Video games, Apparel sales).
+* Get merchandise revenue datasets (toys, video games, apparel sales).
 This would strenthen our analysis and help us compare revenues more effectively.

-* Build a Sentiment analysis system using NLP (Neural language processing) for all reviews left by users.
-We did start work on this but due to time constraints could not finish.
-This would help us analize all reviews in a more in depth manner.
+* Build a Sentiment Analysis System using Natural Language Processing (NLP) for all Disney Park reviews.
+Due to time constraint, we could not finish this part of the project that we started.
+The ML model here will give us a 360 understanding of our Disney Parks and improve on any potential shortcomings or problems.
+*

 ### Anything the team would have different

-* Instaed of wasting 2 weeks on Kaggle datasets and EDA, if we web scraped from the beginning we would have a lot more time to implement additional ML models.
+* Instead of wasting 2 weeks on Kaggle datasets and EDA, if we had started with API and web scraping, we would have a lot more time to implement additional ML models.

-* If we had the extra time we would be able to implement a User Recommendation system.

-* In addition, we would be able to implement the Sentiment Analysis system for all user reviews.
+* The time saved from previous point will be used to complete our NLP model on Disney Park reviews.

 ## Appendix